mskarbek48/ts3admin.class/README.md

 * FULLY WORKING EVENTS!
 * Full compatibility with PHP 8.0+
-* New eventListener function under testing
+* New eventListener function DONE
-* New logEventListener function in progress
-* New missing commands: servernotifyregister, apikeyadd, apikeydel, queryloginlist, etc.
 * The executeCommand function has been modified to handle events correctly.
+DONE
-* Protection against 100% CPU usage, which occurred in the original version
+* Protection against 100% CPU usage, which occurred in the original version DONE
-* clientDbList, clientFind functions with new ts5 params
 * The loadQueryData function no longer retrieves unnecessary client lists.
+DONE

+TO-DO:

+* New logEventListener function IN PROGRESS
 * Functions from TS5 have been added, currently in progress: homebaseisset, homebaselist, homebaseset, licensesignmessage, authenticationtoken, banfind, chatlogintoken, ftgetchannelfilehttptoken, homebasedel
+* clientDbList, clientFind functions with new ts5 params  IN PROGRESS
+* New missing commands: servernotifyregister, queryloginlist, etc. IN PROGRESS

 ## Roadmap